colevahey/gobattle/README.md

 #July 11th
-I need to work on declaring the global player variable and I need a sleep function for when I change between functions.
+I need to work on declaring the global player variable and I need a sleep package for when I change between functions.